arvind-ramakrishnan-2901/Spring-Boot/README.md

 # Spring Boot Rest Controller Example Project
 REST APIs implemented using Spring Boot Rest Controller

+### How to initialise the project

+* Download the project from here. import as "Existing Maven Projects" in your IDE
+* Once successfully built, run the below file as Java application

 ## Pre-requisites and How to Run

 * 1. Substitute the aws access key and secret key value in the properties to your values.
 The IAM user created
 *    should have write/read access to both S3 and DynamoDB
-*

 * 2. In the AWS Console, navigate to S3 and create a folder "dogbreed.pictures" in the root AmazonS3 I

-* 3. Download the project from here. import as "Existing Maven Projects" in your IDE
-* Once successfully built, run the below file as Java application
 ```
 com.dogbreed.rest.controller.SpringBootMain